 Gainesville, FL 32611-8205

 (352) 294-1722 | email@example.com

 Rachael Seidler is a Professor in the Department of Applied Physiology and Kinesiology at the University of Florida.
 Her research focuses on the neural control of movement in health and disease, with a specific focus on motor learning.
 She uses a range of neuroimaging and neuromodulation techniques coupled with precise measures of movement and cognitive function to determine the neurocognitive underpinnings of motor control.
-Dr. Seidler has expertise working with a variety of populations including healthy young and older adults, patients with Parkinson’s disease, and NASA astronauts both basic science and intervention experiments.
+Dr. Seidler has expertise working with a variety of populations including healthy young and older adults, patients with Parkinson’s disease, and NASA astronauts in both basic science and intervention experiments.
 Her work has been supported by the NIH, the NSF, NASA, the National Space Biomedical Research Institute (NSBRI), and a variety of private foundations.
 Active work in her lab includes investigation of human brain plasticity with spaceflight and experiments investigating which cognitive processes support skill acquisition and how they map onto underlying neural pathways.